 |Position:||Assistant Coach - Running Backs|

-“We are thrilled to have a man and coach of Kennedy's stature joining the Bruin Family,” said Mora.
+“We are thrilled to have a man and coach of Kennedy's stature in the Bruin Family,” said Mora at the time of his hiring.
 “Kennedy is widely regarded as one of the finest football coaches in America, and our student athletes will benefit not only from his coaching but also his mentorship.”

 In the 2014 season, Polamalu's unit produced the leading rusher in the Pac-12 Conference who totaled the second-highest rushing yard total in school history (1,575 yards).
-Running back Paul Perkins also became the 13th back in school history to reach the 1,000-yard rushing milestone.
+Perkins also became the 13th back in school history to reach the 1,000-yard rushing milestone.

 A four-year letterman (1982-85) as both fullback and linebacker at USC, most recently Polamalu was the Trojans offensive coordinator and running backs coach from 2010-12 in his second stint with the team.
 During his first tenure as an assistant coach at his alma mater from 2000-03, he served as running backs coach (2000), special teams coordinator (2001) and running backs coach & special teams coordinator (2002, 2003).